-NAME OF SCHOOL/ENTITY Concerns about inappropriate behaviour of employees and all harm/likely harm to students at this school/entity may be reported to the Student Protection Contacts whose names appear below: There must be at least two staff members at the school/entity who are appointed as Student Protection Contacts by the Principal/Entity Director.
+NAME OF SCHOOL/ENTITY

+Concerns about inappropriate behaviour of employees and all harm/likely harm to students at this school to the Student Protection Contacts whose names appear below: There must be at least two staff members at the school/entity who are appointed as Student Preprincipal/Entity Director.
 One must be the Principal/Entity Director.
-In the context of the Flexible Learning Centres, the Head of Campus (HOC) must be one of the Student Protection Contacts.
-(Principal/Entity Director) (Name and position) (Name and position)
+In the context of the Flexible Learn Campus (HOC) must be one of the Student Protection Contacts. otection Contacts by the

+(Principal/Entity Director)

+(Name and position)

 THE DIRECTOR SCHOOLS - QLD EREA MAY BE CONTACTED ON (07) 3737 6700 or 3737 6712